 Travel in regal Indian style—on the back of an elephant

-This morning, climb on the back of an elephant to ascend the slope to Amber Fort and Diwan-i-Khas, the Hall of Private Audience.
-This afternoon, enjoy free time to explore Jaipur’s many markets and bazaars.
+Climb on the back of an elephant to ascend the slope to Amber Fort and Diwan-i-Khas, the Hall of Private Audience.
+Later in the afternoon, enjoy free time to explore Jaipur’s many markets and bazaars.
+This evening, sit down to an included dinner accompanied by a traditional puppet show.
 Please note: The availability of elephants is limited and cannot be guaranteed.

 Cochin2 nights - hotel info

 Indulge in coconut-flavored cooking and Kathakali dance in Kerala